danieleComitogianni/DISRPT_Model_HiDAC/README.md

 # Data Format

-The model expects CSV files in the data/ directory with the following columns:
+The model expects CSV files in the data/ directory with the following columns in order to train:

 * text1: The first discourse unit.
 (Already swapped based on dir)